 - 1. Educators select the model that is most appropriate for their own professional duties and goals and complete the Model Proposal Worksheet. - 2.
-All teachers/administrators involved in a particular proposed model sign the proposal indicating their commitment to participate. - 3.
+All teachers/administrators involved in a particular proposed model electronically finalized the proposal indicating their commitment to participate. - 3.
 Completed proposals for all models must be submitted by October 15 of each school year. - 4.
 The appropriate Supervisor(s) will review the proposal and respond within ten working days after receipt of the Model Proposal Worksheet.
 Proposals shall be reviewed only for the criteria outlined in the model descriptions.
-Copies of these forms will be kept by the Supervisor(s).